-Oregon Tech Wilsonville suggests you attend an Admissions Advising Appointment before applying.
+Oregon Tech Wilsonville suggests you visit campus before applying.
 This visit will allow you to get more detailed information about Oregon Tech Wilsonville, admissions requirements, and answers to your general questions.
 If you have already applied and been admitted, please call 503.821.1250 for an advising session to map out the most direct path to reach your educational goals and objectives.

-Once you have attended an Admissions Advising Appointment, you may complete and submit the appropriate application.
+Once you have been on a campus visit, you may complete and submit the appropriate application.
 The majority of Oregon Tech Wilsonville students use a Dual Enrollment Application in cooperation with one of our local Community College partners.
 This allows students finishing their associate's degree to get a jump start on their bachelor's degree.
 The Dual Enrollment programs also allow students to take lower division classes that Oregon Tech Wilsonville may not offer at the time.
 Oregon Tech offers rolling admissions throughout the year, but you should observe our admission deadlines for each term.
 March 1st is Oregon Tech's priority application deadline for scholarships and other financial aid.
 Having a valid FAFSA on file by the date assists students in maximizing their eligibility for limited funds.

 Please read through the various admission requirements.
 If you need additional information or have questions, please call 503.821.1250 or 1.800.422.2017.
 We want to help you achieve your educational goals!

 Join us Monday, February 15 for Winter Preview!

 - Submit official transcripts from all colleges attended.